Skip to content

 Loading Modules

-Method 2: Load from File
+Load from File

-Load a module from your computer:
+Load a module JSON file from your computer:

-2. Select Load Module
+2. Click Load Module to expand the dropdown

-3. Click Load from file
+3. Click Load Module from file…

 4. Select a JSON file from your computer